 The risk increases in winter

-According to the CDC, more deaths from carbon monoxide exposure occur in the winter months than at any other time.
-That’s because generators and space heaters are more heavily used in the colder months, and ventilation is often sacrificed for warmth.
+According to the CDC, more deaths from carbon monoxide exposure occur in the winter than at any other time.
+That’s because generators and space heaters are more heavily used in the colder months.
+And ventilation is often sacrificed for warmth.
 Even warming up your truck with the garage doors open for a few minutes can produce enough carbon monoxide to make you sick.

 Symptoms of carbon monoxide poisoning

-If you and others work around gas-powered engines or virtually any machine powered by a fossil fuel, you should keep watch for symptoms of carbon monoxide poisoning even if you’re working in an open field.
-A person exposed to high levels of carbon monoxide typically develops:
+If you work around gas-powered engines, you should look for symptoms of carbon monoxide poisoning.
+Even if you’re working in an open field.
+Symptoms of carbon monoxide poisoning include: